BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/playstyle.md

 ### **Dawn Will Come:**
 ---

-The holy paladin tier set will change how you were play in mythic+ drastically.
+The holy paladin tier set will change how you were playing in mythic+ drastically.

 **What does it do?**